MetaSoft-IOT/safecar-backend/README.md

 - Predictive Maintenance Alerts

 ## Bounded Contexts
-This version of SafeCar Backend Platform is divided into four main bounded contexts: IAM, Profiles, Devices, and Workshop, plus a Shared context for common infrastructure.
+This version of SafeCar Backend Platform is divided into five main bounded contexts: IAM, Profiles, Devices, Workshop, and Payments, plus a Shared context for common infrastructure.

 ### Identity and Access Management (IAM) Context